ysugimoto/lua-resty-grpc-gateway/README.md

 ## Polyfill grpc-web-text mode

-When you you compiled protobuf with `--grpc-web_out=import_style=xxx,mode=grpcwebtext:$OUT_DIR`, grpc-web will reqeust as grpc-web-text mode.
+When you compiled protobuf with `--grpc-web_out=import_style=xxx,mode=grpcwebtext:$OUT_DIR`, grpc-web will reqeust as grpc-web-text mode.

-In default, nginx can proxy only `application/grpc-web+proto` which means request body will come as binary, nginx cannot support `application/grpc-web-text` Content-Type because request body will come as base64-encoded string, then it cannot decode in nginx itself.
+In default, nginx can proxy only `application/grpc-web+proto` which means request body will come as binary, but nginx cannot proxy `application/grpc-web-text` Content-Type because request body will come as base64-encoded string, then it cannot decode in nginx itself.

 So this package also provide a tiny polyfill: